sysflow-telemetry/sf-deployments/docker/README.md

-# Sysflow Docker Telemetry Stack
+# Docker

 ## Introduction
-This repository contains utility scripts to deploy a local Sysflow telemetry stack.
+This repository contains utility scripts to deploy a docker telemetry stack.

 ### Deployment
 A _local collection_ (Option 1) and a _full stack_ (Option 2) deployment models are described below.
 The local deployment stores collected traces on the local filesystem and the full stack deployment exports the collected traces to a S3-compatible object storage server.